Horse pain caused by the bit: Lesions

 According to several scientific publications, oral lesions caused by bit use are considered "common".

 In 2008, Tell and colleagues conducted a study on Swedish horses ridden with bits, concluding that ulcers near the first and second premolars and at the corners of the mouth were caused by the bit and bridle, independently of dental floating routines.
 Odelros and Wattle examined the mouths of 144 Standardbred trotters in 2018 and found that 88% exhibited oral lesions.

 In 2019, Uldahl and Clayton examined only the external corners of the mouths of Danish eventing horses after a competition, without inspecting the interior of the mouth.
 They reported that 6 of 80 horses (7.5%) and 1 of 33 ponies (3%) had external lesions.
 That same year, Tuomola and colleagues studied 261 Finnish trotting horses after races and found that 84% had lesions in the bit area, categorized as mild (21%), moderate (43%), or severe (20%) according to a lesion assessment scale developed by the authors.
 In the bit area, 70% of horses had bruising and 40% had open wounds.
 Approximately 2% of horses exhibited visible bleeding from the mouth after the race, while 5% of removed bits showed traces of blood.
 The authors noted that the absence of visible external blood does not rule out the presence of serious internal injuries.
 Such injuries are frequently observed in horse racing and may be pre-existing, acquired during, or worsened by competition.
 This is likely related to the nature of the sport, as harnessed horses are controlled exclusively with reins and bits, often under considerable tension.

 A 2021 study by the Finnish team conducted after a cross-country event concluded that warmblood horses were more likely than ponies to exhibit oral injuries.
-Mares are also at greater risk of lesions than geldings.
 The study also found that mares were at greater risk of developing lesions than geldings.
 Of the 208 horses examined, 52% had acute oral lesions in the bit area, classified as mild (22%), moderate (26%), or severe (4%).
 No external bleeding was observed, with only one horse exhibiting internal oral bleeding.